Carmichael Arena: Background and construction

 As the Tar Heels increased in popularity, the university chose to have home games at off–campus venues as Woollen's seating was so limited, choosing to play in Charlotte or Greensboro instead.
 By playing at these locations, the school would turn more profit than normal home games at Woollen since student tickets were limited for these games and the venue was larger, allowing more tickets to be sold to the masses.
 In the team's final season at Woollen, the Tar Heels only played seven true home games.
 Due the various factors including Woollen Gymnasium's capacity, basketball practices being interrupted by intramural sports, and limited office space, the University of North Carolina administration sought plans to build a new facility.
 The venue was to be named for William Donald Carmichael Jr. a former school vice president and former varsity basketball player from 1917 to 1920, as well as brother of Cartwright Carmichael.
 The Woollen's seating capacity the number of home games the school could host to around seven games a season, it was hoped that the opening of Carmichael Auditorium would allow for ten home games a season.
 The new Auditorium's facilities would contain offices for all athletic departments, except for football which would be housed in the then Kenan Fieldhouse, in the east endzone of Kenan Memorial Stadium.
 A trophy hall will be located in the entrance hallway and housed the trophies of all the athletic programs.

 Construction began in May 1964 for the new annexed Auditorium.
 On August 16, 1965, a water main that was connected improperly broke and flooded the auditorium with eight inches of water, which delayed the construction until a new floor could be placed.
 The burst was estimated to cost around $14,000 extra to repair.
 It was hoped that the larger capacity (then estimated to be 10,000) in the auditorium would allow the university to turn a profit on home games for basketball.
 With the 10,000 projected seats, it would have been the sixth largest "building of its type" in North Carolina.
 Two-thirds of the seats will be arm-chairs, while the remainder were bleachers that can be retracted with hydraulics.
 At the time, the basketball program only made money from road trips.
 By September 1965, it was estimated the total cost of the facility was $1.725 million, with the opening of the new facility university accountant Vernan Crook hoped to turn a profit of $1,000 to $2,000 per home game.
 The structural steel utilized for the project cost $502,000.

+Here you see Kenan Stadium, North Carolina's spectacular football arena, and Carmichael Auditorium, the 'Blue Heaven' of UNC basketball.
+Look the country over and you won't find two more beautiful or more enjoyable spots to view major sports events.